Cash flow forecast: what it is and how to create one

 Example of a cash flow projection

-The finance manager of Tiny Construction wants to assess whether the business' cash flow will support the purchase of a new piece of equipment in the next month.
-The equipment will cost $20,000.
+The finance manager of Tiny Construction wants to assess whether the business can afford a $20,000 equipment purchase next month.

-Based on current bank balances and reconciliations, Tiny Construction has a starting balance of $45,000.
-Outstanding invoices and sales forecasts estimate that incoming payments from sales within the next 30 days will be $90,000.
-There are no other incoming payments for the month.
+Based on current bank balances, Tiny Construction has a starting balance of $45,000.
+Outstanding invoices and sales forecasts estimate $90,000 in incoming payments within 30 days, with no other incoming payments for the month.

-With incoming sales receipts of $90,000 and outgoings of $65,000, the company would have added $25,000 in net cash flow for the period.
-Adding that to the $45,000 of existing cash will mean the business has $70,000 left in its bank account at the end of the month.
-This would become their starting balance the following month.
+With incoming sales receipts of $90,000 and outgoings of $65,000, the company would add $25,000 in net cash flow.
+Adding that to the $45,000 of existing cash means the business has $70,000 at month end.
+This becomes their starting balance for the following month.

 Analyse your projection by examining three key measures:

-• Closing balance: Review your predicted cash reserves at each period's end.
-One useful metric is the current ratio (current assets vs. current liabilities); according to guidance for small businesses, a ratio below 1:1 may indicate a shortage of funds and needs attention.
+- Closing balance: Review your predicted cash reserves at each period's end; a current ratio below 1:1 may indicate a shortage of funds.

-Improve future forecasts by understanding what you over or underestimated.
-This analysis reveals business patterns that make your next projection more reliable.
+Understanding what you over or underestimated reveals business patterns that make your next projection more reliable.

-How often should you do cash flow projections?
+How often should you update your cash flow forecast?

 Cash flow forecast templates and tools